LucasACH/raspberry-pi-media-server/README.md

 ## Raspbian setup

 The first thing that I recommend doing is changing the default password that we previously entered.
-Simply type
+Simply run

 `sudo raspi-config`

 to enter the configuration menu.
 Once there navigate to **_System Options > Password_** and press Enter.
 Type your new password when asked.

 You can now update and upgrade your packages.
-To do that, type
+To do that, run

 ```sudo apt update && sudo apt full-upgrade```